MobileNativeFoundation/XCLogParser/README.md

 ## Xcode Integration

 You can automate the parsing of `xcactivitylog` files with a post-scheme build action.
 In this way, the last build log can be parsed as soon as a build finishes.
-To do that, open the scheme editor in a projeect and expand the "Build" panel on the left side.
+To do that, open the scheme editor in a project and expand the "Build" panel on the left side.
 You can then add a new "Post-action" run script and invoke the `xclogparser` executable with the required parameters:

 ```bash
 xclogparser parse --project MyApp --reporter html --output MyAppLogs